yktoo/yktoo.com/content/blog/posts/0210/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/83wo8pb4w4tg1458.jpg" >}}

 One of them, about thirty metres (100") high, gives a good overview of the surrounding desert.
 While everyone ascends the hill, all the jeeps drive to the opposite side of it to collect us there.
-By the way, here in the middle you can see that same Dutch family with six kids I {{< a "0209" "mentioned" >}} before:
+By the way, here in the middle you can see that same Dutch family with six kids I [mentioned](0209) before:

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/v3g5k431ef182682.jpg" >}}